 Alberta is not alone in its energy reliance.
 Canada is both a major energy producer and consumer in part due to our large size, sparsely situated population, and cold temperatures.
 Additionally, Canada’s significant natural resource availability has meant that resource extraction for energy production and use is a significant part of our national economy.
 In fact, Canada is the 6th largest energy producer in the world and the 8th largest consumer of energy!
 Energy use has changed over the years, especially with changes in technology and increasing pressure from climate change.
-Along with these changes, the need for energy has not declined, nor will it, especially in a province with such wide-ranging temperatures.
+Along with these changes, the need for energy has not declined, especially in a province with such wide-ranging temperatures.
 Not only does energy use increase in the winter as we use our furnaces more to heat our homes, but in summer the energy cost of air conditioners and fans may increase as climate change leads to warmer temperatures.
 This means that energy will always be essential and our laws and regulations better keep up.

 To get a better sense of what we mean when we say ‘energy’, particularly in the context of environmental law, let’s start with a quick overview of some of the types of energy that are used in the province of Alberta.
 Energy can be classified as either non-renewable, those resources which do not form or replenish within a current human lifetime) and renewable resources which are those that are replenished at a rate equal to, or faster, than the rate at which they are consumed.
 Both renewable and non-renewable resources are created and consumed in the province of Alberta.